-You can do a load of other cool things with kron for example here are some other policies.
+As I said above there’s a load of other cool things that you can do with Kron’s, for example here’s some ideas!

 Auto Save Config

-Forgetting to save the configuration, save an embarrassing reload!
+Forgetting to save the configuration, save an embarrassing reload in the future!

 kron policy-list daily-save-config cli write ! kron occurrence daily-save-config at 4:00 recurring policy-list daily-save-config !